 • Supporting local crafts, handmade artisan products that are made with natural materials, e.g. the woollen tweed blankets in all the yurts were handwoven locally by Studio Donegal.
 The curtains in the Yurts and Shepherd’s Hut are made with tweed from Donegal’s Magees.
 All the wooden candle holders used throughout the property were made from upcycled wood from The Leap craft shop in Ballyshannon.
 Guest toiletries are by Ireland’s The Handmade Soap Co.
 The meat in our BBQ and breakfast packs is all locally sourced from Donegal Town artisan butchers Eddie Walsh & Sons and all their beef comes from with 5km of here.
 (We will be able to offer burgers made from our own Dexter herd from next year when we attain full organic certification.)

 • Purchasing all our eco cleaning products in bulk size refillable containers and which are all purchased locally at health shop Simple Simon in Donegal Town.

 • Not providing any plastic scrubbing brushes in the kitchen of the Lodge.
 Bamboo brushes are provided instead along with all-natural and compostable sea sponges and cloths.

 • Selecting condiments for the Lodge’s self-catering kitchen that come in glass rather than plastic bottles (e.g. cooking oils) and are refillable (salt, pepper)

-• Purchasing Fair Trade teabags in the Lodge for guests that are organic with biodegradable teabags and the coffee is Fair Trade and rainforest alliance certified, and purchasing sugar that is Fair Trade
+• Providing Fair Trade biodegradable teabags in the Lodge for guests and coffee that is Fair Trade and rainforest alliance certified, and purchasing sugar that is Fair Trade

 • Purchasing toilet rolls for guest use that is recycled where possible or at very least FSC certified